 - Horizontal forehead lines

-- Wrinkles around the mouth, chin, and neck
+- Fine lines around the mouth, chin, and neck

 It may also help lift your eyebrows and improve overall skin quality.
 Botox can also improve the appearance of the jawline and raise the angles of the mouth.
 However, these areas have a greater risk of deformities like uneven jawline and crooked smile.
 Always consult an experienced dermatologist who is skilled in facial anatomy.

-A standard dose for botox is 20 units, and the dermatologist may administer the doses as per the depth of the wrinkles or area you want to cover (1).
+There is no standard dose.
+The dermatologist may administer the doses as per the depth of the wrinkles or the area you want to cover (1).

 Preventative Botox: Pre and Post Treatment Care

-- Avoid blood thinners and anti-inflammatory medicines at least two weeks before the treatment to reduce swelling or bruising after botox.
+- Avoid blood thinners, anti-inflammatory medicines, green tea, multivitamins, or fish oil capsules at least 7 days before the treatment to reduce swelling or bruising after botox.

 - Consume a healthy and nourishing breakfast before your session.